-Developed to address the needs and concerns of the larger business, Corporate membership gives you access to business advice and support, together with a portfolio of events, products and services.
-There is also an exclusive programme of highly relevant business meetings and events running throughout the year.
+Developed to address the needs and concerns of the larger business, Corporate memberships offers an exclusive programme of highly relevant business meetings and events as well as access to business advice and support, together with a portfolio of events, products and services.

-Corporate members have the opportunity of benefiting from local engagement and influencing the regional policy agenda, as well as international trade services and export support.
-In addition, a dedicated Corporate Business Manager will work with you to ensure you receive the maximum benefit from being part of the Thames Valley Chamber business community.
+Corporate members benefit from local engagement and influencing the regional policy agenda, as well as international trade services and export support.
+The services of a dedicated Corporate Business Manager ensures that you receive the maximum benefit from being part of the Thames Valley Chamber business community.

 |Dedicated Corporate Account Manager||✓|